Kirazuto7/LanguageLearning/README.md

     *   `docker-compose.cpu.yml` - Docker Compose configuration for CPU.
     *   `.env.example` - Template for environment variables

-## Notice
+## Attribution

+© 2025 Jordan Sukhnandan All rights reserved.

-This project is copyright © 2025 Jordan Sukhnandan.
+This project is licensed under the [Apache License 2.0](./LICENSE).
-You are free to use and learn from the code under the Apache 2.0 license,
+You are free to use, modify, and distribute the code in accordance with the license terms.

-but please do not claim the project as your own.
+While redistribution and modification are permitted, please **do not claim this project as your own**.
+If you fork, copy, or build upon this project, proper credit to the original author is appreciated.